smyrgeorge/readline4k/README.md

     // Create a new LineEditor instance.
     val editor = LineEditor(linePrefix = "> ", config).also { le ->
-        // Load the history from disk (throws LineEditorError if it fails). le.loadHistory(history).getOrThrow()
+        // Load the history from the disk (throws LineEditorError if it fails). le.loadHistory(history).getOrThrow()
     }